MattBasson/ExpensifyImporter/README.md

 The parameters for which will be passed in through args at startup.

+### Polling for file changes
+---
+Feature for checking the directory on a periodic basis and processing all documents

 ### Reading Excel data
 ---
-For reading Excel data, I want to take advantage of the OpenXml standard and the nuget package OpenXml to acheive reading the excel files read in by the file watcher.
+For reading Excel data, I want to take advantage of the OpenXml standard and the nuget package OpenXml to acheive reading the excel files read in by the file watcher and poller.

 ### Downloading Imagery